ctsrc/Base256/README.md

 >
 > [...]
 >
-> The list is actually composed of two lists, each containing
+> The list is actually composed of two lists [...].
-> 256 phonetically distinct words, in which each word represents
-> a different byte value between 0 and 255.
 Two lists are used
 > because reading aloud long random sequences of human words
 > usually risks three kinds of errors:
 > 1) transposition of two consecutive words,